DelazJ/QGIS-Documentation/docs/documentation_guidelines/first_contribution.rst

 to contribute to writing QGIS documentation and are looking for a how-to.
 You have come to the right place!
-The current document will guide you through the different ways to achieve this objective, showing you the main steps to follow, the tricks you can use and the traps you should be aware of.
+The current document will guide you through the different ways to achieve this objective, showing you the main steps to follow, the tricks you can use and the traps you should be aware of.buy

 For any help, do not hesitate to either ask in a comment on the issue report you are trying to fix or write to the `QGIS-community-team list